Elimination Chamber (2014)

 The 2014 Elimination Chamber (known as No Escape in Germany) was a professional wrestling pay-per-view (PPV) event produced by WWE.
-It was the fifth Elimination Chamber and took place on February 23, 2014, at the Target Center in Minneapolis, Minnesota.
-It was WWE's final PPV to air before the launch of their online streaming service, the WWE Network, on February 24; following its launch, the events began to be simultaneously broadcast on PPV and livestreamed on the WWE Network.
+It was the fifth annual Elimination Chamber event and took place on February 23, 2014, at the Target Center in Minneapolis, Minnesota.
+The event centered on the men's Elimination Chamber match, a type of roofed steel cage that surrounds the ring and ringside area with no disqualifications; the objective is to eliminate all other opponents either by pinfall or submission with championship implications at stake.

 Eight matches took place at the event, including one on the Kickoff pre-show.
-In the main event, Randy Orton retained the WWE World Heavyweight Championship in an Elimination Chamber match, defeating John Cena, Daniel Bryan, Christian, Cesaro, and Sheamus.
+One Elimination Chamber match was held which was the main event and saw Randy Orton retain the WWE World Heavyweight Championship against John Cena, Daniel Bryan, Christian, Cesaro, and Sheamus.
+In other prominent matches, Batista defeated Alberto Del Rio while The Wyatt Family (Bray Wyatt, Luke Harper, and Erick Rowan) defeated The Shield (Roman Reigns, Seth Rollins, and Dean Ambrose) in a six-man tag team match.

-The event had 183,000 buys, down from previous year's 213,000 buys.
+The event had 183,000 pay-per-view buys, down from previous year's 213,000 buys.
+This was WWE's final PPV event to air exclusively via traditional PPV outlets before the launch of their online streaming service, the WWE Network, the next day on February 24.
+Following its launch, all PPV events were simulcast on the WWE Network.

 Production

 Background

-The event was held at the Target Center in Minneapolis, Minnesota.
+The fifth annual Elimination Chamber event was held at the Target Center in Minneapolis, Minnesota.

-Elimination Chamber is a professional wrestling pay-per-view (PPV) produced every February by WWE since 2010.
+Elimination Chamber is a professional wrestling pay-per-view (PPV) event produced every February by WWE since 2010.
 The concept of the event is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.
-Announced on December 9, 2013, the 2014 event was the fifth Elimination Chamber and was scheduled to be held on February 23, 2014, at the Target Center in Minneapolis, Minnesota.
-Tickets went on sale on December 14.
+Announced on December 9, 2013, the fifth Elimination Chamber event was scheduled to be held on February 23, 2014, at the Target Center in Minneapolis, Minnesota.
+Tickets went on sale on December 14, 2013.

+The Elimination Chamber match is an elimination-based match contested in a type of large roofed steel cage that surrounds the wrestling ring with an elevated platform around the ring.
+Within the Chamber are four inner pods, one behind each ring post.
+The match is contested by six participants.
+Two wrestlers start the match, while the other four are held within each inner pod with one selected randomly to enter the match at regular intervals, which continues until all four have been released.
+The objective is to eliminate all other opponents by pinfall or submission, and there are no disqualifications or count-outs.

-In 2011 and since 2013, the show has been promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust.
+In 2011 and since 2013, the show has been promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust; it was promoted as "No Way Out" in 2010 and 2012.